Working with Branches

 We normally do our feature work in branches to keep changes isolated from each

 other.
-The recommended workflow is to make local branches off the server master,
+The recommended workflow is to make local branches off the server main,

 git-new-branch command (in